toddmcbrearty/Laravel-Bladestrap/README.md

 #Usage

-You have all the blade function alighty extended through this package.
+You have all the blade function already extended through this package.
-You can still use all your Form:: methods but now you can also use the bootstrap enclosed methods.
+You can still use all your Form:: methods but now you can also use the bootstrap methods.

 **New available methods:**